 Victor De Lorenzo left the act for a time but has since returned.
 Minimalism is an overused word in rock criticism.
 De Lorenzo has been cited as one of the only true minimalist drummers in rock with his stage set-up consisting of only a snare drum, tranceaphone (metal bushel basket on top of a tom) and one lonely cymbal.
 Despite still managing to rock the house, he has managed to make up for the lack of kit with the philosophy of "steal the focus" with antics like as simulating sex with the backdrop, doing jumping jacks in the middle of sensitive ballads, or putting drumsticks up his nose.
 He has four solo albums demonstrating his ability as a singer/songwriter.

-Indeed, Violent Femmes believe in giving everyone a chance to hear them ranging from gay bars to Carnegie Hall, the North Pole (where they played the northernmost concert in rock history), schools for the retarded, the Royal Albert Hall, Woodstock '94 and other's in some 400 cities in 40 countries and all 50 United States.
-Indeed, the Femmes are the only band in rock history has stayed active for so long while maintaining the exact same demographic; many of their fans today were there from the very beginning.
+Footnote: Indeed, Violent Femmes believe in giving everyone a chance to hear them ranging from gay bars to Carnegie Hall, the North Pole (where they played the northernmost concert in rock history), schools for the mentally challenged, the Royal Albert Hall, Woodstock '94 and other's in some 400 cities in 40 countries and all 50 United States.
+Indeed, the Femmes are the only band in rock history has stayed active for so long while maintaining the exact same demographic; large numbers of their fans today were there from the very beginning.